LunarG/VulkanTools/BUILD.md

 Example debug x64 build (e.g. in a "Developer Command Prompt for VS2013" window):
 ```
-cd LoaderAndTools  # cd to the root of the Vulkan git repository
+cd VulkanTools  # cd to the root of the VulkanTools git repository
-update_external_sources.bat --all
 mkdir build
 cd build
 cmake -G "Visual Studio 12 Win64" ..